Enprogames/Python-Clock/README.md

 # Python-Clock
-A school clock in python with a customization schedule.
+A school clock written in python with a customizable schedule.